stevejay/middleengine-website/src/posts/2020-07-28-bresenhams-line-algorithm.md

 ![](/images/2020-07-28-bresenhams-line-algorithm/04_bresenham-guide-2x.png "The line to be rasterised")

 We can observe that, in rasterising this line, we will **always** be incrementing the X-axis coordinate but we will only **sometimes** be incrementing the Y-axis coordinate.
 This is because the change in X, which is 3, is greater than the change in Y, which is 2.
 The change in X is termed delta X, or ΔX, and the change in Y is termed delta Y, or ΔY.
-Here we use the Bresenham line algorithm to answer the question of exactly when the Y-axis coordinate value should be incremented.
+The reason we are using the Bresenham line algorithm is to answer the question of exactly when the Y-axis coordinate value should be incremented.

 Conventionally, the 'always' axis is called the fast axis and the 'sometimes' axis is called the slow axis: